ydvsailendar/argocd-jokes-generator/README.md

 argocd account update-password
 ```

-- add cluster (we are running in same cluster hence not needed)
+- add cluster (we are running in same cluster hence not needed for this)

 ```bash
 argocd cluster add docker-desktop